nfisher23/nickolasfisher.com/content/blog/How-to-Have-a-Fallback-on-Errors-Calling-Downstream-Services-in-Spring-Boot-Webflux.md

 \[You will obviously want to replace **http://your-base-url.com** with your actual url\]

-And with that in place, let&#39;s create the boilerplate for a java service that will wrap a call to an external client, one that sometimes behaves badly and fails:
+And with that in place, let's create the boilerplate for a java service that will wrap a call to an external client, one that sometimes behaves badly and fails:

 ```java
 @Service